nandakobs/django-database-docs/README.md

 # Django Database Docs

-This repository provides a convenient solution to generate a PlantUML (.puml) diagram representing your Django project's database schema and create markdown files containing the summary and details of all its tables.
+This repository provides a convenient solution to generate a PlantUML (.puml) diagram representing your Django project's database schema and create a markdown file containing the summary and details of all its tables.

 With just two simple commands, you can visualize your Django project's database structure and generate comprehensive documentation in markdown format.